LED & Contraindications

 Photosensitivity is a common side effect of various medications.

 These can include certain antibiotics, chemotherapy drugs, and diuretics.
-If you are unsure about any medication you may be taking please consult your healthcare provider.
+If you are unsure about any medication you may be taking, please consult your healthcare provider.

 Other substances not listed above can also cause photosensitivity.
 Common examples of these substances are: